HeligPfleigh/react-native-thermal-receipt-printer/.github/ISSUE_TEMPLATE/feature-request.md

 ## Examples 🌈

 <!--
-  Provide a link to the Material design specification, other implementations, or screenshots of the expected behavior.
+  Provide a link to the design specification, other implementations, or screenshots of the expected behavior.
 -->

 ## Motivation 🔦